ArdanaLabs/dUSD/docs/reasoning/cips.md

 ### Cons

 - If you have several identical datum in the same transaction which are much larger than hashes it could reduce total tx size at the cost of some script complexity to use hashes instead.
 	This should be rare or imposible in dUSD.
-Liqlidating large numbers of identical vaults might be slightly slower.
+Inline datums could make liqlidating large numbers of identical vaults (including the owner) slightly slower.

 ### Options: